codefellows/seattle-javascript-401d36/class-43/lab/README.md

-# LAB - Typescript Module
+# LAB - Full Stack with Typescript

 Create your first native typescript module using skills gained from a previously javascript projects.
 Over the course of the nest two days we will be building a small full stack application that can send chat messages back and forth to clients in real time.